Cliffield/pogo_heatmaps/README.md

 # pogo_heatmaps

-creates heatmaps from PokemonGo-Map gathered data<br>
+creates heatmaps from PokemonGo-Map gathered data

+With code from ferazambuja's [Gist](https://gist.github.com/ferazambuja/bb7482ffaefe4c554f2b88165a0a7531).

 It creates for every particular pokemon a heatmap in the subfolder "maps".
 The mapped spawnpoints are weightet by the count of spaws of the particular pokemon at this spawnpiont.
 The heatmaps are just html-files with coordinates and the weigth using google maps api for heatmaps.

 <p>